 Ypsilanti, even though it is a small city, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, city who have a need for low-cost transportation.

-The population of Ypsilanti is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.01% of adults in Ypsilanti have a bachelor's degree or even advanced degree.
+The citizens of Ypsilanti are very well educated compared to the average community in the nation: 39.09% of adults in Ypsilanti have a bachelor's degree or even advanced degree.

 The most common language spoken in Ypsilanti is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Arabic and Spanish.